Wilder Penfield: Hallucinations

 Penfield's scientific contributions go past the somatosensory and the motor cortices; his extensive work of the functions of the brain also included charting the functions of the parietal and temporal cortices.
 Of his 520 patients, 40 reported that while their temporal lobe was stimulated with an electrode they would recall dreams, smells, visual and auditory hallucinations, as well as out-of-body experiences.
 In his studies, Penfield found that when the temporal lobe was stimulated it produced a combination of hallucinations, dream, and memory recollection.
 These experiences would only last as long as the electrode stimulations were present on the cortex, and in some cases when patient experienced hallucinatory experiences that evoked certain smells, sensations of flashing light, stroking the back of their hand, and many others.
 Other stimulations had patients experiencing déjà vu, fear, loneliness, and strangeness.
-Certain areas of patients' temporal lobes were stimulated with an electrode in order to experience past memories.
+Certain areas of patients' temporal lobes were stimulated with an electrode in order to experience memories.
 Penfield called these perceptual illusions (physical hallucinations) interpretive responses.
 According to Penfield, when the temporal lobe was stimulated there were two types of perceptions experienced by patients: